 It had long been recognised that taxpayer funded infrastructure increases land values, the benefits of which go to private landlords in the form of higher rents and property values.
 In order to help finance the costs of infrastructure related to particular sites under development the Town and Country Planning Act of 1990 incorporated a ‘Section 106 Agreement’ (also known as Planning Obligation), which enabled local authorities to recoup some of the costs from the developer in exchange for the planning consent.
 However this was a matter of negotiation and included such items as the provision of affordable housing as part of the deal.
 Because of perceived deficiencies in this system the Town and Country Planning Act of 2010 included a new Community Infrastructure Levy (CIL) based on a fixed tariff schedule, so avoiding the uncertainties of negotiation.
 The CIL is considered simpler and more transparent and raises funds which may be used over a general area, whereas Section 106 is more site specific but may be seen as more suitable for negotiating the levels of affordable housing.
 Both systems may be used in tandem but care has to be taken to avoid any duplication of charges.

-All of the above attempts at Land Value Capture, due to community created value, suffer from the one fatal flaw in that they were and are dependent on singular events; they do not have the continuity that is necessary for any reliable system of raising revenue through taxation; they reveal an ignorance of the underlying Law of Rent revealed 200 years ago by David Ricardo.
+All of the above attempts at Land Value Capture, due to community created value, suffer from the one fatal flaw in that they were and are dependent on singular events; they do not have the continuity that is necessary for any reliable system of raising revenue through taxation; they reveal a disregard of continuity implicit in the underlying Law of Rent revealed 200 years ago by David Ricardo.

 Various other ideas for Land Value Capture have also been proposed in recent years: